 Jason has been practicing law with the firm since he graduated from Baylor University School of Law in 2003.
 He received his undergraduate degree in Business Administration from Baylor University in 2000.
 Jason is a personal injury attorney and wrongful death litigator for the firm, and he became a partner at the firm in May 2015.
 He has successfully handled a variety of cases including, auto and truck wreck cases, gas plant explosions, oilfield and agricultural accidents, and various on the job injury cases.
 Jason also handles cases all over the state of Texas, as well as in courts from Santa Fe, New Mexico, to Oklahoma City, Oklahoma.
 Jason is experienced in litigating all types of catastrophic claims including orthopedic injuries, brain injuries and quadriplegia.

-Jason has been named to the Thomson Reuters Texas Rising Star list as an up-and-coming injury attorney in Texas continuously since 2012.
-Only 2.5% of lawyers in the state under 40 years old are named to the list.
+In 2023, Jason was recognized as a Thomson Reuters’ Texas Super Lawyer; only 5% of attorneys are selected to the Super Lawyers list.
+From 2012 to 2019, Jason was named as a Thomson Reuters Texas Rising Star; less than 2.5% of lawyers are named to the list.
 He has also been recognized as an AV-Preeminent-rated attorney by his peers on Martindale-Hubbell.
 The AV Preeminent rating demonstrates that a lawyer has earned the highest rating available for their legal ability and professional ethics.